GSA/digitalgov.gov/content/posts/2013-09-26-plain-language-ninja.md

   - Plain language
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/Community-Center-Kids-Computers-Google-Creative-Commons-300x151-250x125.jpg" alt="community center children work at a computer" %}
-A few days ago a coworker asked me to look at a paragraph.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/Community-Center-Kids-Computers-Google-Creative-Commons-300x151-250x125.jpg" alt="community center children work at a computer" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/Community-Center-Kids-Computers-Google-Creative-Commons-300x151.jpg)A few days ago a coworker asked me to look at a paragraph.
 He said it was on the top customer service priorities in our division.

 So I scooted my chair over and looked at it.
 Then I looked at him and asked, “But what is it supposed to do?”

 He said, “It’s supposed to convey, at a very high level, what we’re doing in the next year.”

 I said, “Oh.”